-Every day, there is a new SEO technique that you might use for a better rank.
+Every day, there is a new SEO technique that you might use to rank better.

-You would be on the right path if you guessed schema or structured data.
+If you guessed schema or structured data, you would be on the right path.
 Surprisingly, the technique is often neglected.
-However, using schema correctly can fetch you pretty good results in SERPs and make them more presentable.
+However, implementing a standardised format and using your own code for schema correctly can fetch you pretty good results in SERPs and make them more presentable.

 Many people believe that using schema is tough or an unnecessary tool.